gordonchiang/SMA/README.md

 **Please refer to the [Gitlab Wiki](https://gitlab.csc.uvic.ca/courses/2021091/SENG360/teams/group-16/sm/-/wikis/home) for more in-depth documentation**.

+**Please refer to the [archived legacy Gitlab repo](https://gitlab.csc.uvic.ca/courses/2021091/SENG360/teams/group-16/sm-legacy) to view the project's activity history**.
+Secure Messaging Application moved repos because of a bug that prevented us from pushing changes to the legacy repo.
+The legacy repo was cloned to this repo--this repo is now the most up-to-date.

 ## Installation

 Secure Messaging Application requires **Python 3.9 or higher**.